The Watersons >

 The version sung by MacColl is primarily the chapbook version mentioned above, with a few emendations from Enoch Pickering, of Teague’s Bridge, Salop.
 The tune was collected in 1923 by Cecil Sharp from Samson Price, of Salop.

-Norma Waterson sang Seven Virgins on the Watersons' 1965 LP Frost and Fire, reissued on CD in 1990.
+Norma Waterson sang Seven Virgins on the Watersons’ 1965 and first LP, Frost and Fire, reissued on CD in 1990.
 A.L.
-Lloyd commented in the album's sleeve notes:
+Lloyd noted:

 This spring-time ballad-carol tells a story based on the Apocryphal Gospels, concerning a trip made by Mary to see her son at Calvary, in the company of seven virgins.
 The opening recalls the handsome illuminations in the Arundel Psalter, showing the sombre tree of death with its dismal birds, and the dazzling tree of life with iridescent leaves.
 The parallel between the death and resurrection of Christ and the ritual slaying and renewal of the divine kings of pagan belief (echoed in the mumming plays) needs no stressing.
 Norma Waterson sings it.